 While certain cultures have a collectivistic framework, most of the western-northern culture - widely exported and globalized - is individualistic and celebrates personal achievement.
-However, is this realistic and even feasible?
+Do you experience this unspoken expectation in your daily life - to be independent, to outperform others, to be self-reliant or perhaps to demonstrate your value in competitive settings?
+Have you sensed the contradiction between these two paradigms, one valuing competition and self-reliance, the other promoting collaboration and inclusion?

+How realistic and even feasible is this idea of autonomy?
 Let's pause for a moment: Can you name one achievement that was purely and authentically your own without another person playing any role in it?